 Peanuts 12-14 whole roasted ones crushed

-Sage 2 fresh leaves/or ½tsp dried crushed
+Sage (or any herb like Thyme or cilantro will work fine) 2 fresh leaves/or ½tsp dried crushed

 Grated coconut ¼ cup

-Suvaiyana Chennai Curry powder 2tbsp
+Suvaiyana Chennai Curry powder 2 tsp

 Add the eggplants to the tadka

-Add this powder, the curry powder to the eggplant.
+Add Chennai curry powder to the eggplant.

 Salt the curry at this point (salting too early makes the eggplant water too much and will make your subzi soggy)